-Reviving your skin after a workout as just as important as reviving and recovering your body and muscles.
-Athletes tend to know how a lot about how to revive and recover their body and muscles after an outdoor workout, by resting and refueling, but how do you revive or recover your skin after an outdoor workout be it running, cycling, hiking or just a cookout?
-With the right ingredients and regimen it is possible to both protect and revive skin.
+Reviving your skin after a workout as just as important as reviving and recovering your body and muscles after a workout.
+Athletes tend to know how a lot about how to revive and recover their body and muscles after a workout, by resting and refueling.
+But how do you revive or recover your skin after an outdoor workout be it running, cycling, hiking or just a cookout?
+With the right ingredients and regimen it is possible to both protect and revive your skin.

 Let’s first look at what happens to your skin outside.
 UV radiation, wind and heat all have a damaging effect on skin.